GreenPythonProject/GreenPythonAnalysis/README.md

   disable-default-queries: true
 ```

-If you are using a different folder for your Python scripts, modify the following line in action.yml
+Create a folder called scr to store your Python Scripts.
+If you are using a different folder, change the src/ in the code in actions.yml as below

 ```
 main: src/*.*